Jay3172/Jay3172/README.md

 - 👋 Hi, I’m @Jay3172
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning I'm not learning anything, I'm failing miserably!
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on I'm not sure yet, I need to learn to code first.
 - 📫 How to reach me https://www.facebook.com/me/